Symphony-Coord: Adaptive Routing for Multi-Agent LLM Systems

 The landscape of LLM-based multi-agent systems has evolved rapidly, with recent surveys providing comprehensive overviews \citep{guo2024llmsurvey}.
 Centralized systems like AutoGen \citep{wu2023autogen} and MetaGPT \citep{hong2023metagpt} utilize a central controller to manage workflows, which simplifies coordination but introduces scalability bottlenecks and single points of failure.
 CrewAI \citep{crewai2024} similarly adopts centralized task management with predefined roles.
 ChatDev \citep{qian2024chatdev} introduced a chat-powered framework for software engineering with specialized agents communicating through structured pipelines.
 Nonetheless, it relies on static role assignments, such as designer and tester.

 Recent work has explored more flexible agent collaboration.
 The CAMEL framework \citep{li2023camel} introduced inception prompting to enable autonomous cooperation between communicative agents, highlighting the potential for agents to complete complex tasks with minimal human intervention.
 GPTSwarm \citep{zhuge2024gptswarm} proposed graph-based agent composition with dynamic routing, while AFLOW \citep{ma2024aflow} explored automated workflow generation for multi-agent systems.
 Similarly, MorphAgent \citep{lu2024morphagent} introduced a decentralized framework that empowers agents to continuously refine their roles through self-evolving profiles and runtime feedback.
-Nevertheless, these approaches either rely on pre-defined roles that make them susceptible to instabilities \citep{li2023camel} or lack principled mechanisms for learning optimal agent-task mappings from runtime feedback \citep{guo2024llmsurvey}.
-Our work addresses this gap by formulating agent selection as an online learning problem, enabling dynamic role emergence through capability-aware routing with theoretical guarantees.
-For a qualitative, framework-level comparison of representative systems and routing designs, see Appendix~\ref{Comparsion}
+Symphony-Coord is closest in spirit to this line of adaptive coordination work, but differs in its focus on subtask-level executor selection as an online routing problem with an explicit Top-$L$ prescreen, runtime-state features, and post-execution feedback.
+Thus, the novelty is not a new base bandit algorithm; it is the integration of capability-aware filtering, contextual selection, and feedback-driven routing specialization for heterogeneous LLM-agent pools.
+For a qualitative, framework-level comparison of representative systems and routing designs, see Appendix~\ref{Comparsion}.